AdamWongCH/analytics-thinking/12-Prescriptive Analytics (Extension)/lesson.md

 In the exercise, you will:

-* prioritise actions
+* prioritise students under constraints

 In the lab, you will:

-* apply decision rules to a dataset
+* apply decision rules to select actions

 ---